svx/k8-traefik/docs/tutorial.md

 At this point, all the configurations are ready!

-In the last step of this part of the tutorial, you will use `kubectl` to apply the configuration to your cluster.
+In the last step of this part of the tutorial, you will use `kubectl` to apply the configuration to your cluster:

 ```shell
 kubectl apply -f 03-whoami.yml \